Trying to keep up with every social platform’s latest updates, insights

 According to Digiday, Twitter said they paid 60 percent more revenue back to publishers last year than in 2017.

-Why it matters: Twitter sees 134 million “monetizable” daily active users and has 950 media partners.
-The platform has deals for original and exclusive content with media companies such as NBA, BuzzFeed
+Why it matters: Twitter sees 139 million “monetizable” daily active users, according to Merket.US data, and has 950 media partners.
+The platform has deals for original and exclusive content with media companies such as NBA, BuzzFeed and CNN.
+These deals, in fact, drive the lion’s share of the revenue that Twitter is sending back to publishers.

 The details: “Since the business has hit its stride over the past two, three years, we have grown to more than 950 global content publishers.
 We’re doing more content through more partnerships and deals than ever before.
 Even with the people we were already working with, we have gone back to the drawing board to make those relationships bigger,” Kay Madati, Twitter’s head of content partnerships told Digiday.